-Bifenthrin is effective against almost all types of insects.
-The Bifen IT label recommends that cracks, crevices, baseboards, and any other entry points that insects use should be covered with spray.
-The product works as both an insecticide and a repellent — killing insects quickly enough that they cannot show their friends the way into your home!
+Bifenthrin is effective against almost all insects.
+The Bifen IT label recommends spraying cracks, crevices, baseboards, and any other entry points that insects use.
+The product works as both an insecticide and a repellent — killing insects quickly enough that they cannot show their friends the way into your home.

 2. Suspend SC (Great for Long Lasting Killing Power)

 Suspend SC uses the synthetic pyrethroid deltamethrin as an active ingredient.
-Like Bifen IT, this product will eliminate any sort of insect infestation in or around your home.
-Also like Bifen IT, this product is safe for pets and families after it has dried — though it will harm bees, non-target insects, and aquatic wildlife if not used carefully.
+This product is safe for pets and families after it has dried — though it will harm bees, non-target insects, and aquatic wildlife if not used carefully.

 4. Taurus SC (Best for Outdoor Use Only)

-Fipronil, unlike the two products above, is a non-repellent insecticide.
-This means that social insects like ants and termites can cover themselves in the product, and carry it back to the colony.
-This typically causes the entire colony to die off in a relatively short amount of time.
+Fipronil is a non-repellent insecticide.
+Social insects like ants and termites can cover themselves in the product, and carry it back to the colony.
+This insecticide typically causes the entire colony to die off in a relatively short amount of time.

 The downside to Taurus SC is that it is incredibly toxic.
 Studies have shown that fipronil is toxic to almost all non-target species, and can take years to break down in the soil.
-This means that you shouldn’t use it on flowers that bees frequent or near any places that drain into a body of water.
+That means you shouldn’t use it on flowers that bees frequent or near any body of water.

 5. Essentria IC3 (Best Natural/Safe Insecticide)

-Toxicity: All natural!
-Safe around family and pets, as well as aquatic ecosystems.
+- Toxicity: Safe around family and pets, as well as aquatic ecosystems.
 Be careful, though, this product still may harm bees and other non-target insects.

 Essentria IC3 uses botanical active ingredients such as rosemary oil, peppermint oil, and geraniol.
-Essentria IC3 has been shown to be effective when applied directly to insects, though in the field essential oils are not as powerful as synthetic insecticides.
+Essentria IC3 has proven effective when applied directly to insects, though in the field essential oils are not as powerful as synthetic insecticides.

-The only real downside to Essentria IC3 is that it can have a very strong odor.
-While the newest formula of the product does contain substances to mitigate the strong odor, people with asthma or those who are sensitive to strong smells may become irritated.
+The only real downside I’ve found to Essentria IC3 is that it can have a very strong odor.
+While the newest formula of the product does contain substances to mitigate the strong odor, people with asthma or those sensitive to strong smells may become irritated.

 6. CimeXa (Best Insecticide Dust)

-Kills: Ants, Crazy Ants, Cockroaches, Firebrats, Silverfish, Spiders, Mites, Bed Bugs, Lice, Fleas, Ticks, Stored Product/Pantry/Fabric/Clothes Beetles and Moths and Drywood Termites.
-Most any crawling insect.
+- Kills: Ants, Cockroaches, Firebrats, Silverfish, Spiders, Mites, Bed Bugs, Lice, Fleas, Ticks, Beetles, Moths, Termites, and most crawling insects

-Uses: Mostly Indoor (though dry-places like outbuildings may also be treated)
+- Uses: Mostly Indoor (though dry outbuildings may also be treated)

 Silicone dioxide is minimally toxic to most mammals, though you should still avoid getting it on yourself or pets directly.
-The great thing about insecticide dusts like CimeXa is that they can last up to 10 years if properly applied in areas with low-moisture!
+The great thing about insecticide dusts like CimeXa is that they can last up to 10 years if properly applied in areas with low-moisture conditions.